 San Mateo County

 In partnership with the San Mateo County Office of Education, SVBC has been involved in promoting and delivering Safe Routes to School programming at over half a dozen cities in San Mateo County.
-During the 2013-2014 schools year, nearly 6,000 students at over 30 schools received bicycle and pedestrian safety education, and thousands more participated in encouragement events.
+During the 2013-2014 schools year, SVBC taught bicycle and pedestrian safety education to nearly 6,000 students at over 30 schools, and thousands more participated in encouragement events.
 Our efforts at these schools are not only meant to promote more walking and bicycling, but to also generate awareness in the community about the need to be more conscious about child safety.
 In addition to providing student walk and bike education and encouragement, multiple workshops and events are organized to engage parents and the entire community.
 As the 2014-2015 school year approaches, we will strive to continue our efforts at even more communities in San Mateo County.
+To learn more about the San Mateo County Safe Routes to School program, visit http://www.smcoe.org/parents-and-students/safe-routes-to-school.html

 SVBC also reaches out to provide support and expertise to other schools and agencies that want to implement Safe Routes to School programs in Silicon Valley and the Peninsula.
 In Santa Clara County, we are a member of the Bicycle and Pedestrian Safety Work Group for the Traffic Safe Communities Network of Santa Clara County Public Health.